jsdelivrbot/react-redux-youtube-search-1/README.md

 # React-Redux Youtube Search

-This is part of a Udemy tutorial on React-Redux by Stephen Grider
+This project is part of Stephen Grider's React-Redux Udemy course